 At Eaton House The Manor Girls’ School, each girl is treated as an individual so that she can blossom academically, socially and behaviourally, and we strive to help every pupil to build her own tool-kit of techniques and skills to help ensure future academic success.
 To help with this, we have introduced a focus around seven character traits that we feel will help girls perform to the best of their ability.
 They include trust, empathy, grit and optimism.
 These attributes are discussed in assembly, and girls jot down on sticky notes when they have demonstrated these attributes.
-Over the course of the last academic year this initiative has had a huge effect on the student body as a whole!
+This initiative has had a huge effect on the student body as a whole!

-Games, music and the arts are very important to the life of the school.
+Games, Music and the arts are very important to the life of the school.
 Being regularly active enhances the girls’ physical and emotional health and they have access to excellent facilities both indoors and outdoors.
-We enjoy fielding teams in a range of sports such as Hockey, Netball, Swimming and Cross Country.
-In addition, House matches provide a great deal of excitement and healthy competition for the girls as there is strong House spirit throughout the school.
+They enjoy fielding teams in a range of sports such as Hockey, Netball, Swimming and Cross Country.
+In addition, House matches provide a great deal of excitement and healthy competition for the girls as there is a strong House spirit throughout the school.

 The girls are busy all day long but it is vitally important to us that they are happy in their work and in their friendship groups.
 It follows that pastoral care is the cornerstone of everything that we do.
 We believe that when girls are happy, they are more effective learners and more confident participators.